-We support the right of Aboriginal and Torres Strait Islander Peoples to experience the full range of choice, opportunity and influence in their lives.
-We acknowledge that historically, government legislation and practices enforced on Aboriginal and Torres Strait Islander peoples have contributed to many being unable to realise their full potential.
-These policies have left lasting inter-generational impacts.
+We acknowledge that past government legislation and practices enforced on Aboriginal people have contributed to many from being able to realise their full potential.
+The effects of these policies have left lasting inter-generational impacts which need to be addressed.
 Various pieces of government legislation and policies have contributed to dispossession of land, racism, social and emotional wellbeing issues, culture loss, family fragmentation, unemployment, poor housing, low literacy and numeracy rates, alcohol and substance misuse and poverty.
 We have developed the Reflect Reconciliation Action Plan around four key deliverable themes including Relationships, Respect, Opportunities and Governance.
 It is based on priorities and aspirations identified through consultation with Traditional Owners and members of the local Aboriginal and Torres Strait Islander community.
 It builds on advancing a positive relationship, demonstrating respect and self-determination for local Aboriginal and Torres Strait Islander Peoples, and ensuring equality of opportunity and access in all dealings with the community.
+We are committed to raising awareness and promoting Greater Geelong's rich Aboriginal heritage, culture and achievements.